-- Complete trials for back-of-the-eye delivery with our EGP-437 Combination Product.
-As an anti-inflammatory agent, our EGP-437 Combination Product has the potential to be used to treat back-of-the-eye diseases that have an inflammatory component, like macular edema.
-We are planning on initiating a dose curve trial to determine the optimum dose for back-of-the-eye delivery followed by a Phase 2 proof-of-concept trial for macular edema, a disease affecting the back-of-the-eye.
-We have begun preparatory work and plan to enroll the first subject by the end of the second quarter of 2015 for the dose curve trial.
-We expect to have top-line data from the Phase 2 proof-of-concept trial treating macular edema by the end of 2015. - Seek to continue clinical development of and obtain marketing approval for our EGP-437 Combination Product for the treatment of non-infectious anterior uveitis in the future.
-Currently, we are devoting most of our efforts to the proof-of-concept trial for macular edema with our EGP-437 Combination Product.
-We will seek to continue development of our EGP-437 Combination Product for the treatment of non-infectious anterior uveitis in the future once we have raised additional funds. - Maximize commercial potential of our EGP-437 Combination Product.
-We believe that medical specialists in the U.S. who treat macular edema or anterior uveitis patients are sufficiently concentrated that if our EGP-437 Combination Product receives marketing approval in the U.S., we could effectively promote our EGP-437 Combination Product to these specialists with a specialty sales and marketing group.
-Therefore, we may decide to build our own focused, specialty pharmaceutical sales force in order to commercialize our EGP-437 Combination Product in the U.S. We intend to enter into strategic collaborations for the development and commercialization of our EGP-437 Combination Product outside of the U.S. - Pursue other strategic collaborations.
+- Complete exploratory trial for back-of-the-eye delivery with our EGP-437 Combination Product As an anti-inflammatory agent, our EGP-437 Combination Product has the potential to be used to treat back-of-the-eye diseases that have an inflammatory component, like macular edema.
+We have completed the first leg of a Phase 1b/2a proof-of-concept clinical trial for the treatment of various forms of macular edema.
+We expect to have top-line data from the second leg of the Phase 1b/2a proofofconcept trial treating macular edema in by the end of the second quarter of 2016. - Continue clinical development of our EGP-437 Combination Product for the treatment of noninfectious anterior uveitis.
+We have initiated and begun enrolling patients for the confirmatory Phase 3 trial evaluating the safety and efficacy of our EGP-437 Combination Product for the treatment of noninfectious anterior uveitis.
+Based on our estimates regarding subject enrollment, we expect to have topline data for this trial by the end of the first quarter 2017. - Utilize the EyeGate iontophoresis expertise to expand our drug delivery platform for the treatment of eye diseases.
+Our initial platform, the EyeGate® II Drug Delivery System, is an in-office treatment performed by an eye care giver.
+We plan to develop a system based on iontophoresis that could be applied at home by the patient.
+This would be ideal for the treatment of certain chronic ocular diseases where less frequent visits to the eye care givers office are required. - Pursue other strategic collaborations.
 We plan to evaluate opportunities to enter into collaborations that may contribute to our ability to advance our drug delivery platform and product candidates and to progress concurrently a range of discovery and development programs.
 We also plan to evaluate opportunities to in-license or acquire the rights to other products, product candidates or technologies for the treatment of eye diseases.